commandprompt/pgmanage-docs/src/en/02_quick_start.md

 ### Windows

-Run the PgManage setup executable and follow the installation instructions.
+- Run the PgManage setup executable and follow the installation instructions.

-**FIXME:** add PostgreSQL command line tools installation instructions
+- To install PostgreSQL client utilities, follow the steps in the [Installing Client Utilities on Windows](#installing-client-utilities-on-windows) section.

 ### Mac